-To understand the quality of treated effluent, samples were collected from following industries - (i) S I Group India Pvt.
-Ltd. (ii) CETP Inlet (iii) CETP Outlet(iv) Modepro Pvt.
-Ltd. TTC MIDC(v) CETP outlet (replacement water).
+To understand the quality of treated effluent, samples were collected from following five industries - (i) Wonder Park (ii) Juinagar Railway Station (iii) Siements Nalla Airvali (iv) Alok Nalla Vashi (v) CBD Nallah

-- 1. Colour (Hazen Units):Colour units arefound below the acceptable standard except inlet CETP water sample. - 2.
-Odour: odour of all the samples is found agreeable. - 3. pH: it is observed in between 3.54 and 7.94 which is well within the range. - 4.
-Suspended Solids: Except outlet (180mg/L) and inlet (103mg/L) water sample of CETP, suspended solids of treated outlet water of all the other five locations appeared to be clean, as suspended solids is observed below 100mg/L. - 5.
-Chemical Oxygen Demand: Out of all, CETP outlet (1389mg/L), inlet (3174mg/L) and replacement water (516mg/L) are observed to exceed standard limit (250mg/L).
-However, other two samples are observed as 20 and 50mg/L. - 6.
-Biochemical Oxygen Demand: BOD samples also show the same trend as COD samples Out of all, CETP outlet (447mg/L), inlet (1030mg/L) and replacement water (185mg/L) are observed to exceed standard limit (30mg/L).
-However, other two samples are observed as 7 and 18mg/L. - 7.
-Sulphide: Except at CETP Inlet Koperkhairne (11.6mg/L), concentration of sulphide at all the other locations is found below 0.025mg/L, which quiet below the standard limit of sulphide 2.0mg/L. - 8.
-Total Ammonia: Except Modepro Pvt.
-Ltd. (4.0mg/L), all the other water samples are found to exceed the standard limit of 5mg/L in the range of 12 to 73.1mg/L. - 9.
-Total Kjeldahl Nitrogen: Except Modepro Pvt.
-Ltd. (8.62mg/L) and CETP outlet (13.4mg/L), all the other water samples are found to exceed the standard limit of 100mg/L.
+- 1. Colour (Hazen Units): Colour units are found below the acceptable standard. - 2.
+Odour: odour of all the samples is found disagreeable. - 3. pH: it is observed in between 6.77 and 7.64 which is well within the range. - 4.
+Suspended Solids: Suspended solids of treated outlet water of all locations appeared to be clean, as suspended solids is observed below 100 mg/L. - 5.
+Chemical Oxygen Demand: It is observed in the range of 10 to 80mg/L, which is quiet below the standard limit (250 mg/L). - 6.
+Biochemical Oxygen Demand: BOD samples also show the same trend as COD samples.
+All the samples are observed to below the standard limit (30 mg/L).
+It is observed in the range of 4 to 28mg/L - 7.
+Sulphide: Concentration of sulphide at all the locations is found below detection limit i.e. less than 0.025 mg/L. - 8.
+Total Ammonia: All the samples are found below detection limit hence, very less than the standard limit of 5 mg/L. - 9.
+Total Kjeldahl Nitrogen: It is observed in the range of 3.69 to 49.9mg/L, which is quiet below the standard limit (100 mg/L). - 10.
+Fish Bioassay: Except CBD Nallah (50% fish survival), all other water samples exhibit 100% of fish survival. - 11.
+Heavy metals: All the heavy metals are found below the standard limits in all the samples. - 12.
+Other parameters like Free Ammonia, Total Residual Chlorine, Cyanide, Fluoride, Dissolved Phosphate, Phenolic compounds also meet the criteria as prescribed by CPCB.